About Us

 Phil joined Thomas Storey as an Engineer in 2006 after completing a modern apprenticeship in Mechanical Engineering.
 Accredited in 6 Sigma, he led key projects, including designing an armour-plated vehicle for the defence industry, and patented hydraulic cleanliness technology.
 In 2016, he became Quality Manager, developing a quality-focused culture and successful transition to ISO9001:2015.

-As Technical Director at Thomas Storey since 2018, Phil seizes any opportunity to improve operations, drawing heavily on Toyota lean methodologies.
+Phil was the technical Director at Thomas Storey since 2018, and has now been appointed managing director, Phil seizes any opportunity to improve operations, drawing heavily on Toyota lean methodologies.
 Phil is part of a cohort of manufacturing N.West leaders at the Business Growth Hub and Made Smarter alongside executives from companies like Amazon and Siemens exchanging ideas on continuous improvement, increased productivity and lowering environmental impact.

 Phil achieved a 1st Class BEng (Hons) from the Open University in 2019 and is currently pursuing an MBA at the University of Manchester, further enhancing his strategic leadership skills.
 Outside work, Phil enjoys cycling, manages a youth football team and has been a Manchester City season ticket holder for over 30 years.